CybercentreCanada/assemblyline4_docs/docs/public_beta.md

 This Beta is intended for testing purposes only.
 AssemblyLine 4 is not ready for production yet.

-## Things to consider before deploying the Public Beta
+## Before deploying the Public Beta

 - Not all services from v3 are available during the Beta
 - There are still outstanding stability issues being worked on
 - Only appliance/dev deployment setup will be available for the Beta
-- The source will only be release once the code is final
+- The source will be release once the code is final
 - Database schema may still slightly change therefor there will be no upgrade path between Beta, Release Candidates and Final release.
 - Only minimal documentation will be available during the Beta